 To say that football has changed a lot is an understatement.
 In the Tudor times, the two goalposts were set about a mile apart and everybody was welcome to play – the only rule was to get the ball through one of the nets.
 You could throw it or kick it.

 These “games” were invariably very violent, and many were injured in the aftermath.
-Ultimately, the game was banned because it was observed that the ones that got hurt more often were young men who could have else served in the military.
+Ultimately, the game was banned because it was observed that the ones that got hurt more often were young men who could have otherwise served in the military.
 As a matter of fact, almost all games were banned at one point because it was considered that they were not proper behavior.

 Tormenting bears was considered an elegant distraction